By Larry Romanoff, June 01, 2020

 Throughout the world, as in the US, false wartime propaganda was used as during both World Wars to incite entire populations into an irrational hatred of everything German, even to the extent of powerful media recommendations that the entire German race be exterminated after the war.
 The American public in particular was as full of hatred for things German during the Second World War as they were during the First World War; on both occasions to the extent there was a significant movement to exterminate all those of German descent in the US.

-It was in this context that Eisenhower so famously said, “God, how I hate Germans”, and it was in this context that 12 million Germans died in American concentration camps in Germany AFTER the war.
-As James Bacque discovered, the Americans killed between 8 million and 12 million Germans in American concentration camps in Germany.
-Perhaps two million were executed, and the rest died by starvation, it being a capital offense to even attempt to bring food to the prisoners.
-(4)(5)(6)
+It was in this context that Eisenhower so famously said, “God, how I hate Germans”, and it was in this context that 1.5 to 2.0 million Germans died in American concentration camps in Germany AFTER the war, as James Bacque discovered.
+Many were executed outright, and the rest died by starvation, it being a capital offense to even attempt to bring food to the prisoners.
+(4)(5)(6) It was also in this overall context that between 10 million and 12 million Germans, mostly civilians, died in many other circumstances after the war, including the result of forced migration.

 The US was a hotbed of hatred for everything German during the Second World War as well as during the first.
 Germany and Germans had been so reviled in the US for decades that most Americans possessed an instinctive fear and hatred of them.
 Those memories so fervently instilled by the propaganda machine, did not dissipate quickly but lingered for many years, so much so that even after the war it was actually dangerous for an American to say anything positive or complimentary toward either Germany or German people.
 Anyone expressing even tolerance or sympathy for Germans was very liable to find himself in prison.
 The above forms the context for what follows.
 We can now fast-forward to the end of World War II and the American concentration camps in Germany.